root-l/Dalamud.Updater/README.md

-# Dalamud Updater
+# Dalamud Updater KR

 An easy-to-use Dalamud update and injection tool.
-Only for CN clients.
+Only for FFXIV KR clients.
 Powered by Ottercorp.